csb6/accountant/README.md

 ## License

-All files in this repository (unless otherwise specified) are licensed under the GPLv3.
+All files in this repository (unless otherwise specified) are licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html).

 See LICENSE for more details.